Zurich smells the smoke of the red terror

 A trembling Beck reports to his superior that the attackers must have been Russians without a doubt.
 He could see their long hair peeking out from underneath their caps.
 The commander immediately launches a raid during which fifty Russians are dragged out of bed and arrested.
 However, due to the lack of incriminating evidence, they are released the same afternoon.

-Bombs makers in a residential area
+Bomb makers in a residential area

 At the exact same time, three children find a coloured tin in a gutter in the worker’s quarters of Zurich’s Aussershihl district.
 They are curious and try to open it.
 The tin explodes with a deafening bang and injures the children on their faces and legs.